v2saumb/LinuxServerConfiguration/README.md

 ```
 - When prompted for a filename create something like **grader_key.rsa**
-- Navigate to the directrory where you saved the key and open the file in a text editor
+- Navigate to the directory where you saved the key and open the file in a text editor
 - Copy the contents of the file to clipboard

 - Login to the server and use the following commands to update the keys.